 - Guest or Mystery Readers: Invite family members in to read a picture book aloud to the class.
 It’s easy to coordinate and promotes a love of books.
 Keeping it a surprise is sometimes fun, too, as it builds anticipation.

 - Meet the Expert: Use the survey information you gathered early in the year and think creatively about ways your parents’ expertise might be able to reinforce topics of study.
-If necessary, schedule a Skype call or Google Hangout session.
+If necessary, connect with them virtually using Skype, Zoom, or Google Meet.